-Ketogenic Diet for Beginners: What to Eat, Tips, FAQ
+Ketogenic Diet for Beginners in 2021: What to Eat, Tips, FAQ

 Ketogenic diet: how many times have you heard about it lately?
 It is indeed one of the most fashionable diets ever, which promises sensational results and has millions of enthusiasts around the world.

 In this comprehensive guide to the keto diet for beginners we explain what is meant by this name, how it works, the pros and cons and give you directions on what to eat and what to avoid.
 All of this, always bearing in mind that you can’t lose weight fast and that to lose weight you have to change your habits, leaving your comfort zone.